 - The nearby port town of Otaru makes a great side trip.

 Kiroro Snow World is a ski resort with dual personalities.
 On the snow it has all the elements of a large, well-established ski resort thanks to plenty of high-speed lifts, including a gondola and covered express quads.
 Plus the resort base area is well organized with a good ski school and facilities for kids, quality rentals, a decent snowsports shop (believe us – these are few and far between in resorts outside of Niseko and Hakuba) and a variety of dining options.
-Yet at the same time this is a resort that only has two hotels (granted, one is quite big and fancy) so it remains fairly exclusive to those lucky ones that are staying there, or day-trippers from the nearby town of Otaru, Sapporo or Niseko Ski Resort.
+Yet at the same time this is a resort that only has three hotels so it remains fairly exclusive to those lucky ones that are staying there, or day-trippers from the nearby town of Otaru, Sapporo or Niseko Ski Resort.

 These points are not a negative – far from it!
 Kiroro is a fantastic choice for families wanting to get away from the Aussie crowds at Niseko, or for powderhounds wanting to sample some of the best powder Japan has to offer.
 At Kiroro it’s all about the snow.
 Just don’t expect to be doing a lot once the lifts stop turning.